 Home / PhD Studentship Application Guidance Notes

-These Guidance Notes should be read before completing your online application for a PhD Studentship.
-Any queries should be sent to [email protected].
+These Guidance Notes constitute part of an application for a PhD Studentship and should be read before completing your online application for a PhD Studentship.
+Any queries should be sent to email@example.com.

 1. What is a Medical Research Scotland (MRS) PhD Studentship?